mlerma54/adversarial-attacks-on-saliency-maps/README.md

 Related papers:
 - Miguel Lerma and Mirtha Lucas (2023).
 Pre or Post-Softmax Scores in Gradient-based Attribution Methods, What is Best? - https://arxiv.org/abs/2306.13197
 - Miguel Lerma and Mirtha Lucas (2023).
-A Vulnerability of Attribution Methods Using Pre-Softmax Scores.
+A Vulnerability of Attribution Methods Using Pre-Softmax Scores. - [link to preprint](<https://sites.math.northwestern.edu/~mlerma/papers-and-preprints/A_Vulnerability_of_Attribution_Methods.pdf>)